minio/docs/source/reference/minio-mc/mc-find.rst

    Returns objects or the contents of directories whose names match the specified PCRE regex pattern.

+.. mc-cmd:: --tags
+   :optional:

+   .. versionadded:: mc RELEASE.2023-04-12T02-21-51Z

+   **For use with MinIO deployments only.**

+   Match files with a tag that matches a specified `RE2 RegEx pattern <https://github.com/google/re2/wiki/Syntax>`__.
+   Use the format ``--tag="KEY=regexValue"``.

+   You can pass a key with an empty value.
+   In that case, ``mc find`` matches objects that do not have the metadata key or where the metadata key's value is empty.

+   You can use the flag multiple times to match files for additional tags.
+   To return, an object must have matching values for all tags.

 .. mc-cmd:: --smaller
    :optional:

-   Match all objects smaller than the specifized size in :ref:`units <mc-find-units>`.
+   Match all objects smaller than the specified size in :ref:`units <mc-find-units>`.

 .. mc-cmd:: --versions